-I’ve already written about Pip’s garbled speech and the fact that he was a bit difficult to understand at times, so we went into the appointment knowing that he might need some extra help before he is school age so that he can be on the same level as other kids his age.
+I’ve already written about Dexter’s garbled speech and the fact that he was a bit difficult to understand at times, so we went into the appointment knowing that he might need some extra help before he is school age so that he can be on the same level as other kids his age.
 But there was a small, arrogant part of me that believed that they would do the assessment and say, “Your kid is obviously a genius and WAY ahead of other kids.
 Don’t worry.
 Just keep doing what you’re doing.”

 We drove out to Lake Alfred for the assessment, as that is where the Polk County Pre-K testing center is.
 I thought for a moment we were being let down by our GPS, as it’s kind of in the middle of nowhere outside of a small community trailer park.
-But when we rolled up, I saw the sign that let us know we were in the right place, and Mark and I walked down the long corridor with Pip and his stuffed Jake doll for a meeting with destiny.
+But when we rolled up, I saw the sign that let us know we were in the right place, and Mark and I walked down the long corridor with Dexter and his stuffed Jake doll for a meeting with destiny.

 I’ll be honest, I think he’s a frickin’ artistic genius, and I was super impressed by his little drawing.
 I actually shed a couple of tears (blame hormones!) over that adorable portrait!

 Anyway, once inside the center, we were met by a lovely lady named Kathy who showed us into a little empty classroom and asked us to settle in while she got the paperwork sorted.
-She left us alone for a few minutes, and Pip happily started to play with some of the educational toys on offer.
+She left us alone for a few minutes, and Dexter happily started to play with some of the educational toys on offer.
 He took great delight in a set of magnetic numbers, which he very cleverly identified by himself.
 He counted each one and put a few in order before deciding he just wanted to line them up willy nilly instead.

 As I watched him happily playing, I again thought to myself, “This kid is so bright and so on the ball.
 I’m kind of embarrassed to be wasting their time with these tests.
 Clearly he has no problems at all.”

 When Kathy came back, she was accompanied by Shannon, who said she’d be performing the tests.
-She introduced herself to Pip and had him smiling in seconds, and when she held out her hand, he took it and followed her into a little room, where she began assessing him immediately.
+She introduced herself to Dexter and had him smiling in seconds, and when she held out her hand, he took it and followed her into a little room, where she began assessing him immediately.

-As Kathy talked to us about our rights as parents, and what the program offers should Pip be deemed a good fit, Mark and I kept one ear each open toward the assessment.
+As Kathy talked to us about our rights as parents, and what the program offers should Dexter be deemed a good fit, Mark and I kept one ear each open toward the assessment.
 We were both grinning at each other, as we heard him answering questions and doing little projects.
 He was getting lots of praise, and as I glanced at him, I could see him with a big smile on his face.

 Kathy had me sign a few papers, and then she said that Shannon would finish testing him and give us the results at the end.
 We thanked her, and she left quietly.
-We continued to listen to Pip and Shannon, and at one point, Mark mouthed to me, “I’m so proud!”
+We continued to listen to Dexter and Shannon, and at one point, Mark mouthed to me, “I’m so proud!”
 I knew what he meant.
 I was sure the kid was acing it.

 Soon enough, they came out of the room, and they went to a large piece of tape on the floor.
 Shannon demonstrated little physical things she wanted him to do.
 Jump from one side to the other, walk in a straight line along the tape.
 Stand on one foot.
-Pip concentrated hard to try and get it all right, and I gave a silent giggle as I watched him teeter around.
+Dexter concentrated hard to try and get it all right, and I gave a silent giggle as I watched him teeter around.
 It was kind of adorable.

 Then Shannon sat him on a chair and used a strange device to look into his eyes for a vision test.
 Every time she asked him to open his eyes, he’d squeeze them shut, which made it a little difficult, but it was too cute for words.
 Again, I found myself silently giggling.

 Finally, the assessment was over, and Shannon excused herself, saying she had to go and add up the score, and she’d be back to discuss the results.
-Of course, Pip took the opportunity to play, finding a treasure trove of fun toys in a special room.
+Of course, Dexter took the opportunity to play, finding a treasure trove of fun toys in a special room.

 While she was gone, Mark slipped into the assessment room and saw a sign on the wall which said that the total possible points for a 3 year old in this assessment was 25.
 With that information in my head, I silently contemplated what his score might be.
 I really wasn’t sure how scoring was done, but I assumed he’d not get a perfect score.
 I’d heard him answer “I don’t know” to some of the questions earlier, and I knew that he could often get flustered if he didn’t know the answer to something.
 I imagined he’d probably score somewhere around a 19 or 20.
 Maybe an 18, depending on if they asked him any difficult questions.